Lower Teeth Braces: Types, Benefits, and Considerations

 Lingual Braces

-Aesthetics: Lingual braces have the same efficacy as conventional braces and the advantage of being discreet.
+Aesthetics: Lingual braces have the same efficacy as traditional braces and the advantage of being discreet.

 Complexity: They can be more expensive to place and adjust since they need specific training and expertise.
 They may also take some getting accustomed to, as they might first alter speech and tongue position.